Meyer17/Capstone/README.md

 `pip install -e .`

-To run the simply run the command with the inpute file parameter
+To run the program simply run the command with the inpute file parameter

 `shtmkr -i <inputfile> -o <outputfile> -p <polyphony>`